 together with the Rarita–Schwinger constraints, one can readily show that,

 Using the on-shell identities in Eq.~\eqref{identities}, \allowdisplaybreaks

 as a result, \allowdisplaybreaks

-However, according to the constraints in Eq.~\eqref{HTP}, the TFFs $G_2^T(Q^2)$ and $G_{12}^T(Q^2)$ appearing in Eq.~\eqref{TFF GPD} do not satisfy Hermiticity and PT-invariance.
+However, according to the constraints in Eq.~\eqref{HTP}, the TFFs $G_2^T(Q^2)$ and $G_{12}^T(Q^2)$ appearing in Eq.~\eqref{TFF GPD} do not satisfy Hermiticity, parity and T-invariance.
 Eq.~\eqref{final-martix} includes TFFs that respect to the mentioned symmetries and fully ensure consistency between the physical and QCD sides structures, which is not completely achieved in Eq.~\eqref{TFF GPD}.